7 rules of outdoor safety

 - Sign in and sign out

-- Don't underestimate bad New Zealand weather.
+- Don't underestimate bad Aotearoa weather.
 Check forecasts before going into the outdoors for the period planned.

 - Take advice from people who know the area you're planning to tramp or climb in.

 - If it's running too strong to walk through.
 Wait until levels drop.
 Be conservative.

 - Go with others, its better than going alone.

 - Take a PLB (personal locator beacon).
 It is good practice to ensure there are at least two PLB on a trip.

 - If lost, seek shelter and stay where you are.
 Use a torch or camera flash to attract attention at night.
 During the day, try to position something coloured and visible from the air to assist a helicopter search.